NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Our Verdict

-The Casper Select mattress is a budget-friendly Casper option that is sold directly through Costco.
-This mattress is a 12″ foam mattress that uses poly foam, gel memory foam, and a support foam base.
+The Casper Select is a 12” foam mattress made of that uses poly foam, gel memory foam, and a support foam base.
+It’s a budget-friendly Casper option that is sold directly through Costco.

-For sleepers on a tighter budget and prefer the all foam feel this could be a good option.
+For sleepers on a tighter budget and prefer the all-foam feel this could be a good option, assuming you are okay with the performance areas where it struggles.

 Type: Foam